 And that’s what harvesting the audience is all about.

-Traditional advertising and marketing build brand awareness in a completely different way than content marketing.
+Traditional advertising and marketing build brand awareness in a completely different way than we at our content marketing platform.
 Content marketing offers you something even more precious than just opportunities to expose consumers to your products or services: you get to build a community of subscribers who are highly engaged in your offer.

 Subscribers are your biggest asset and the most valuable thing you get from your content marketing strategy.